tixeuil/i-bncg/undirected/README.md

-Code and results for the undirected case
+Code for the undirected case